campaslab/napari-stress/_sources/intro.md

 pip install napari-stress
 ```

+## Acknowledgements

+If you use napari-stress in your research, please check the [acknowledgements and citation section](acknoledgement:citation) on further information.

+## Issues

 in your Anaconda prompt.
 If you encounter any issues during installation, please

 * browse the [FAQ section](FAQ:installation) for known issues